C3ETH/c3eth-fund6/proposer-outreach/eth-operations.md

 ### Proposed Solution: Cardano StartUp Week

-This proposal is about running a virtual event in January/February 2022 to develop entrepreneurs in either Vietnam or Indonesia.
+This proposal is about running virtual events in January/February 2022 to develop entrepreneurs in Vietnam and Indonesia.
 The event aims to upskill entrepreneurs to develop market opportunities based on Cardano.

-**The purpose of the event is to build startup founders and Distributed Autonomous Organisation (DAO) collaborators.** Our aim is not to build startups!
-It is educational.
-Focussed on experience-based learning by providing a soft way for the general public to access entrepreneurship and blockchain technology without risk.
+**The purpose of the event is to build startup founders and Distributed Autonomous Organisation (DAO) collaborators.** We are not building startups!
+Our intent is to educate.
+Focusing on experience-based learning by providing a soft way for the general public to access entrepreneurship and blockchain technology without risk.

 The event will happen over four weeks: